 Centre Founder, Senior YSC Practitioner & YSC Teacher Trainer: SriDevi Denisa Vulkova

-Denisa is the founder of MahaDevi, it's lead teacher, YSC teacher trainer and senior Yoga for the Special Child practitioner for Europe.
-Denisa has practiced yoga since she was 13 and trained with Sivananda school.
-She met Sonia Sumar in 2009 and trained with her and has been teaching YSC method and studying with Sonia Sumar since then.
-She set up MahaDevi Yoga Centre in 2016.
-She holds a BA in Fine Art Central Saint Martins and an Art Therapy Foundation from AAT ( association of art therapist ).
+Denisa is the founder of MahaDevi, its lead teacher, Yoga for the Special Child (YSC) teacher trainer and senior YSC practitioner for Europe.
+Denisa has practiced yoga since she was 13 and trained with the Sivananda school.
+She met Sonia Sumar in 2009, trained with her and has been teaching YSC method and studying with Sonia Sumar since then.
+She set up the MahaDevi Yoga Centre in 2016.
+Denisa holds a BA in Fine Art from Central Saint Martins and an Art Therapy Foundation from the Association of Art Therapists (AAT).

 Managing Director: Benjamin Eydmann

 Ben joined MahaDevi in 2016 as an adult yoga teacher and has since trained to work with children with special needs.
-Prior to that he has worked for a number of large national and international charities including Diabetes UK, Arthritis Research and The National Deaf Children’s Society in a variety of fundraising roles.
-He currently manages his own fundraising consultancy ‘Transform Fundraising’ with a diverse portfolio of clients from a variety of sectors including social action, refugees, the arts, food awareness, well-being and international development.
-He is trustee and secretary for a yoga organisation based in the South West Ben leads on all MahaDevi operations and acts as the link between the Board of Trustees and the rest of the team.
+Prior to that he worked for a number of large national and international charities including Diabetes UK, Arthritis Research and The National Deaf Children’s Society in a variety of fundraising roles.
+Ben currently manages his own fundraising consultancy ‘Transform Fundraising’ with a diverse portfolio of clients from social action, refugee, the arts, food awareness, wellbeing and international development sectors.
+He is trustee and secretary for a yoga organisation based in the South West.
+Ben leads on all MahaDevi operations and acts as the link between the Board of Trustees and the rest of the team.

 Ben is a trained in Classical Hatha Yoga, Yoga for The Special Child, Yoga Nidra and Indian Head Massage.